ThinkInvis/RoR2-TILER2/ModMeta/README.md

 - FakeInventory now properly handles contagious (e.g. Void-tier) items.
 - Logbook entries of disabled items and equipment are now hidden (only works on game launch).
 - Item.CatalogIndex and Equipment.CatalogIndex no longer cause exceptions if the relevant ItemDef/EquipmentDef was never created.

-**6.0.0**

-- Major rewrite of the NetConfig module incl. breaking API changes.
-	- ConCmd/ConVar prefix renamed from "aic_" to "ncfg_".
-	- Fixed many cases of ConCmd output not being visible in ingame console.
-	- Bandwidth use is greatly reduced (config syncs are now compressed, and less password info is exchanged).
-	- Project no longer uses UNetWeaver; all networking is now handled by R2API.NetworkingAPI.
-	- Syncs to clients are now queued (fixes a theoretical bug wherein an older change could happen after a newer one, leaving the older config value in place).
-	- Main module class renamed from NetConfig to NetConfigModule.
-	- Now split into several other non-module members of the TILER2 namespace.
-- Removed deprecated CatalogBoilerplate implementation names.
-- MiscUtil.SpawnItemFromBody now has 3 more tiers to cover Void items.